wragge/hansard-language/data/words/revolution-hofreps-1970/contexts.md

 * This is especially true in the period since 1971, the period since the microchip **revolution**, where there is a complete break in relationship between the level of output which is able to rise exponentially while the employment and other significant inputs are able to fall exponentially.

+* from my submission 'Implications of a Post Industrial or Post Service **Revolution** on the Nature of Work' which I presented to the Myers committee on technological change in Australia.

+* Congenital optimists are inclined to assert that technological change in the 1970s does not differ significantly in its impact from any other period since the Industrial **Revolution** began.

+* There are seven basic differences between Europe's situation during the Industrial **Revolution** and the problems of finding alternative employment in the Post Industrial or Post Service **Revolution**.

+* The Industrial **Revolution** was marked by:
+The Post-Industrial **Revolution** is marked by:
+I would like to deal briefly with this problem because it is most important to reconstruction in Queensland.

 * With the siratro and setaria pastures there is a **revolution** going on in some of these areas which previously were pronounced marginal dairy farms and which will remain marginal dairy farms until we can get some semblance of sanity in the Queensland Government by its accepting positive and sound schemes like these.

 * That is the kind of **revolution** they are bringing about.